Lesson 80/100

 Q1: What is Enterprise Cloud-Native Architecture?

-Enterprise Cloud-Native Architecture is a core AWS concept for building production cloud workloads on AwsVerse — from AWS account setup to VPC, compute, storage, serverless, observability, FinOps, and multi-region deploy.
+Enterprise Cloud-Native Architecture is a core AWS concept for building production cloud workloads on AwsVerse — from account setup to VPC, compute, storage, serverless, observability, FinOps, and multi-region deploy.

 Q2: Do I need prior cloud experience?

-No — this track starts from foundations and builds to enterprise AWS solutions architect interview level.
+No — this track starts from foundations and builds to enterprise AWS Solutions Architect interview level.

 Q3: Is this asked in interviews?